MarkPearlCoZa/Blog_General/_posts/2016-07-19-Do-you-radiate-vanity-metrics.md

 > If it is useful to put on one monitor, it is often useful to put on several.

 Personally, I've found if you do standup in a certain place, it is really useful having the "health" of the system visually represented above the stand up board.

-I've also found it extremely useful to have monitors placed in positons where all the team sitting at their desks can all see the screens.
-Often this means having at least two screen up because often people sit face to face which means if one person can see the monitor, the person opposite to them cannot.
+I've also found it extremely useful to have monitors placed in positons where the team sitting at their desks can all see the screens.
+Often this means having at least two screens up mirroring the same information because often people sit face to face which means if one person can see the monitor, the person opposite to them cannot because it would be behind their back.
+Be mindful of this, the extra cash you spend on screen pays for itself very quickly.

 #### Leverage those information radiators